vinay-nadig-0042/DevOps-Test/README.md

 ### Notes

 1. EC2 IP Address extracted through the [EC2 Dynamic Inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script) Script.
-2. The check on whether an instance exists or not is checked through a custom module localted at [library/check_named_instance.py](https://github.com/vinay-nadig-0042/DevOps-Test/library/check_named_instance.py)
+2. The check on whether an instance exists or not is checked through a custom module located at [library/check_named_instance.py](https://github.com/vinay-nadig-0042/DevOps-Test/blob/master/library/check_named_instance.py)
 3. The sleep command between the two playbook command is to wait for the SSH service to start running before starting provisioning.
 Before SSH service starts, playbook fails to connect to the Instance.